Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/risky-biscuits/_index.md

 boardgame: true

 title: "Risky Biscuits"
-headerTitle: "Risky Biscuits | A game of world domination, now playable with just paper and a pen."
+headerTitle: "A game of world domination, now playable with just paper and a pen."
 blurb: "Infiltrate enemy territories, spy on them, use magical artefacts, and dominate the world."

 extraCSS: true